 One of the most powerful tools to counter the multitude of threats that face IoT device networks is the implementation of Public Key Infrastructure (PKI).
 PKI provides a well-defined, secure system for authenticating and encrypting critical information.
 When used properly, a PKI deployment can create a secure, trusted ecosystem that facilitates secure data exchange and extends the life of an IoT device.
 However, too many organizations often fall prey to common PKI deployment mistakes, making their PKI infrastructure more difficult to manage and less secure than they realize.

 In a recent Ponemon study, 73% of the participating security professionals said mismanaged digital certificates caused unplanned downtime and outages.
-Here we’ll take a look at some of the common mistakes that hinder PKI deployments for IoT devices.
+Here we’ll take a look at some of the most common problems with PKI.

 Top five PKI deployment mistakes

-The first port of call for ensuring PKI deployment best practices is to have a structured and well-considered plan of implementation from the start.
-Taking a mix-and-match approach to a PKI system will not only lead to vulnerable “creases” and security risks but also increase costs due to teams needing to engage in reactionary security firefighting rather than proactive scaling and implementation.
+The first port of call for ensuring problems with PKI are avoided is to have a structured and well-considered plan of implementation from the start.
+Taking a mix-and-match approach to a PKI system will not only lead to vulnerable “creases” and PKI security risks but also increase costs due to teams needing to engage in reactionary security firefighting rather than proactive scaling and implementation.

 Once a system has been in place for a while, if it hasn’t been built in a structured and easily-traceable manner, an organization can lose track of what certificates it has issued.
 This is one of the most common PKI deployment mistakes.
-That same Ponemon study found that 74% or organizations do not know exactly how many keys and certificates they have, where to find them, or when they expire.
+These significant problems with PKI are highlighted in that same Ponemon study which found that 74% of organizations do not know exactly how many keys and certificates they have, where to find them, or when they expire.
 The consequences of such mismanagement range from failed audits to certificate and key misuse that can ultimately compromise an organization’s systems.
-Such as happened when attackers pushed a malicious version of ASUS Live Update using ASUS security certificates to install backdoors on over a million PCs.
+These are exactly the type of problems with PKI that allowed attackers to push a malicious version of ASUS Live Update using ASUS security certificates to install backdoors on over a million PCs.

 In PKI deployments, all trust stems from the certificate authority (CA).
 It issues the root certificate that underpins the validity of the security keys used to verify and authenticate identities.
-Outlining and following specific security guidelines—such as who can obtain a certificate and when a certificate is revoked—is crucial for establishing and maintaining trust in CAs and avoiding PKI deployment mistakes.
+Outlining and following specific security guidelines—such as who can obtain a certificate and when a certificate is revoked—is crucial for establishing and maintaining trust in CAs and avoiding PKI security issues during deployment.

-Unfortunately, most organizations do not conduct sufficient or regular audits of relevant certificate authorities to ensure that they are actually implementing the Certification Practice Statement (CPS) they have committed to.
+Unfortunately, another of the problems with PKI deployment is that most organizations do not conduct sufficient or regular audits of relevant certificate authorities to ensure that they are actually implementing the Certification Practice Statement (CPS) they have committed to.
 If they are not doing so, the entire network could be at risk.
 This is what happened with the major hack of the DigiNotar certificate authority.
 The hack led to false certificates being issued for the websites of AOL, Microsoft, the CIA, and others, all of which had to be later tracked down and revoked.

 Running an in-house PKI takes a lot of time, effort, and money.
-Probably the most prevalent mistake made when deploying PKI is underestimating the resources needed.
-It requires specialized skills and a dedicated team so that your PKI does not get sidelined by other pressing IT and security initiatives.
+Probably the most prevalent problem with PKI is tied to underestimating the resources needed.
+It requires specialized skills and a dedicated team so that your PKI security issues do not get sidelined by other pressing IT and security initiatives.

-A lack of clear ownership and sufficient resources can lead to vulnerabilities through unpatched software, non-updated revocation lists, lack of policy enforcement, and the inability to respond effectively to an outage or security incident.
+A lack of clear ownership and sufficient resources can lead to PKI risks and vulnerabilities through unpatched software, non-updated revocation lists, lack of policy enforcement, and the inability to respond effectively to an outage, security incident or other problems with PKI management.

 The rollout of your PKI is just the beginning.
-A frequent PKI deployment mistake is lack of forward planning for the entire certificate lifecycle.
+A frequent problem with PKI deployments e is lack of forward planning for the entire certificate lifecycle.
 Certificates expire, or may need to be revoked.
 Poor handling of the expiration of certificates can cause widespread outages and significant expense.
 You also need to include mechanisms for key archival and retrieval.

-For devices and software applications, the storage of the security keys that are used in the PKI is a major vulnerability.
+Another of the major problems with PKI deployment, especially for devices and software applications, is how the security keys used in the PKI are stored, as this presents a major attack vector for hackers.
 Assuming that the CA you use takes all the necessary precautions regarding theft and infiltration of the HSMs that store keys, you still must ensure your own systems are protected from insider threats, running regular employee security checks, and employing multi-custody protocols to complete sensitive operations.

 Moreover, hackers can use a variety of techniques to analyze and detect keys while they are in use or transit.
 Once in control of these keys, they can decrypt private data or pose as authenticated users to access systems.
-The issue is especially pronounced when it comes to provisioning older devices that are already in the field and that lack a secure update mechanism.
-Additional software based cryptography should be used to make sure keys never appear in the clear.
+This PKI security issue is especially pronounced when it comes to provisioning older devices that are already in the field and that lack a secure update mechanism.
+Additional software-based cryptography should be used to make sure keys never appear in the clear.

 How to tackle your PKI problems